SchoofsKelvin/vscode-sshfs/README.md

         // Note: The "agent" option will be set to "pageant" if the
-        // session has "Attempt authentication using Pageant" set },
+        // session has "Attempt authentication using Pageant" set }
-    {
-        // With PuTTY, this can be a complete configuration (with / as root) "name": "quick-putty",
-        "putty": "My PuTTY session"
-    }
   ],
 }